-If an AP provides a Device ID element or Device ID KDE with the Device ID Status field set to 1, indicating Not Recognized, then the AP may also provide in that same Device ID element or Device ID KDE a new device ID and, in a PASN ID element or PASN ID KDE , a new PASN ID, thus establishing a new shared identity state.
+If an AP provides a Device ID element or Device ID KDE with the Device ID Status field set to 1, indicating Not Recognized, then the AP shall provide in that same Device ID element or Device ID KDE a new device ID and, in a PASN ID element or PASN ID KDE , a new PASN ID, thus establishing a new shared identity state.
 An AP shall set a Device ID Status field to 1 indicating Not Recognized if the AP cannot unequivocally identify the non-AP STA shared identity state.
 [3043, 3063, 3065, 3134, 3200, 3201]